 “I think just building our energy every year, adding people obviously helps, and just building our chemistry as a team,” Dulinsky said.
 “Being able to pick each other up and playing with each other obviously helps.”

-Dulinsky scored 12 of her points on a 5-for-12 shooting effort in the first half, nearly outscoring the Irish herself as the Angels took a 31-14 lead into halftime and never looked back.
+Dulinsky scored 12 of her points on 5-for-12 shooting in the first half, nearly outscoring the Irish herself as the Angels took a 31-14 lead into halftime and never looked back.

-While the junior guard was cooking on offense, a stout team defensive effort, something coach Matthew Adler has been able to reliably count on through the course of their 12-5 nonconference season, was in postseason form a week early.
+While the junior guard was cooking on offense, a stout team defensive effort, something coach Matthew Adler has been able to count on over the course of their 12-5 nonconference season, was in postseason form a week early.

 While senior night didn’t go as planned for the Fightin’ Irish (11-16), the lopsided score down the stretch allowed for not just senior point guard Eliana Isom to enjoy senior night, but also senior guard Kanai Jackson.